CUBRID Lock Manager

 • Left: the concrete lock table — two LK_RES records, each with a holder and a waiter.

-• Right: the abstract WFG — one node per active waiter, one directed edge per "waiter waits for the holder" relationship.
+• Right: the abstract WFG — one node per transaction, one waiter→holder edge per blocking relationship (edge category (b)).

 © 2026 CUBRID Corporation.
 All rights reserved.